dylan7474/ESP32-closestPlane/README.md

 # ClosestPlane ESP32

 An Arduino-compatible sketch for ESP32 boards that connects to a dump1090 server and renders a sweeping radar view on a 128×64 SH1106 OLED.
 Aircraft within the selected range appear as blips and a short tone plays as the sweep crosses each target.
-Volume, radar range and sweep speed are controlled with two rotary encoders and saved to EEPROM.
+Volume, radar range, sweep speed, alert distance and radar orientation are controlled with two rotary encoders and saved to EEPROM.

 ## Required Libraries